DataDog/datadog-agent/pkg/gohai/README.md

 # Verity

 Verity is an inventory collector of a system.
-It aims to implement some parts of features from [facter](https://github.com/puppetlabs/facter) and/or [ohai](https://github.com/opscode/ohai).
+It aims to implement some parts of features from [facter](https://github.com/puppetlabs/facter) and [ohai](https://github.com/opscode/ohai).

 ## Usage